Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 An alternative is to allow them to execute in parallel and, if the transaction manager detects a lost update, abort the transaction and force it to retry its read-modify-write cycle.

-An advantage of this approach is that databases can perform this check efficiently in conjunction with snapshot isolation.
+**An advantage of this approach is that databases can perform this check efficiently in conjunction with snapshot isolation.**

 #### Compare-and-set

 The purpose of this operation is to avoid lost updates by allowing an update to happen only if the value has not changed since you last read it.

 However, **if the database allows the WHERE clause to read from an old snapshot, this statement may not prevent lost updates, because the condition may be true even though another concurrent write is occurring**.
-Check whether your database’s compare-and-set operation is safe before relying on it.
+Check whether your database’s compare-and-set operation is safe before relying on it.(如果读的是old snapshot 则不安全)

 #### Conflict resolution and replication

-In replicated databases, preventing lost updates takes on another dimension: since they have copies of the data on multiple nodes, and the data can potentially be modified concurrently on different nodes, some additional steps need to be taken to prevent lost updates.
+In replicated databases, preventing lost updates takes on another dimension: since they have copies of the data on multiple nodes, and **the data can potentially be modified concurrently on different nodes**, some additional steps need to be taken to prevent lost updates.

 That is the idea behind Riak 2.0 datatypes, which prevent lost updates across replicas.
-When a value is concurrently updated by different clients, Riak automatically merges together the updates in such a way that no updates are lost.
+When a value is concurrently updated by different clients, **Riak automatically merges together the updates in such a way that no updates are lost.**

 On the other hand, the last write wins (LWW) conflict resolution method is prone to lost updates, as discussed in “Last write wins (discarding concurrent writes)”.
 Unfortunately, LWW is the default in many replicated databases.